 Located approximately 60 miles north of Rome, in central Italy, Civita di Bagnoregio is an ancient and astonishing hilltown set within one of Europe’s most remarkable geological landscapes.
 With Etruscan underpinnings, Civita's first inhabitation predates the founding of Rome.
 The historic citadel of Civita does not provide for automobile access, allowing this hilltown to retain an unusually intact group of buildings, spaces and ambience dating largely from medieval and renaissance times.

-Members staying in Civita have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.
+Fellows, Donors and Program participants staying in Civita have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.
 Members also have full access to the courtyard, garden, and terrace overlooking the extraordinary EU-protected valley surrounding the hill town.

 Civita di Bagnoregio is located on a promontory, accessible only by a pedestrian bridge which is 2 km by foot or public minibus from the town of Bagnoregio.
 While some services (restaurants, etc.) are available in Civita, grocery stores, post office, bank, public transportation, and other services are readily available in Bagnoregio.
 It should be noted that there are no handicap accessible facilities available in Civita.
 However, by request, we will do our best to make our facilities accessible to people with disabilities and those for whom access is a challenge.